oVirt/ovirt-site/source/feature/affinity-rules-enforcement-manager.html.md

 ![](ARES_Life_Cycle.png "fig:ARES_Life_Cycle.png")
 **\1**

-1. Create new AffinityRulesEnforcementServicePerCluster:
+1. Create new AffinityRulesEnforcementPerCluster and add to perClusterList.
-    1. Set service interval to “regular interval”.
+2. Set service interval to “regular interval”.
+3. AreClusterIterator = perClusterList.iterator().

 **\1**

-1. In AffintiyRulesEnforcementService, find the service associated with the cluster and delete it.
+1. In AffintiyRulesEnforcementService, find the instance associated with the cluster and delete it.

 **\1**